gaelian/wyuna-public-website/README.md

 # wyuna-public-website

-The website for Wyuna Community Inc.
+The website for the Wyuna Community Inc.

 Powered by [Wyam](https://wyam.io).